 The setup for black

-In this article we are going to have a closer look at this setup with three recent games played at the highest level.
+In this article, we are going to have a closer look at this setup with three recent games played at the highest level.
 The opening verdict hasn’t changed from what we already knew, black seems to be equal or at least very close to equality.
 However, in an opening where simplifications are avoided, there is always a tense struggle in the middlegame.

 Ready to start systematic training that actually works?

 The second game was a battle between the London specialist Gata Kamsky against the strong Grandmaster from Ukraine Anton Korobov.
-Things didn’t go well for white either, as he couldn’t break trough black’s defenses and rushed into a dubious attack.
+Things didn’t go well for white either, as he couldn’t break through black’s defenses and rushed into a dubious attack.

 Looking more into the depths of this system, there is one big trap you should be aware of.
 We have to admit it’s a beautiful tactical trick for which any player of any category could easily fall if he doesn’t pay attention.

-In our next example we will show the game Kamsky versus Shankland in which black fell for a sort of less known tactical trap.
+In our next example, we will show the game Kamsky versus Shankland in which black fell for a sort of less known tactical trap.
 Our advice is to avoid getting into this position, of course.

 As you can see, the system shown for black here seems reliable enough and not too difficult to play.
 You still have to pay attention not to stay too passive because white’s attack on the kingside can be dangerous sometimes.
 We hope you have enjoyed this reading and from now on you will have a new weapon against the London system!